expobrain/generateDS/README.rst

 generateDS.py generates Python data structures from an Xschema document.
-It generates a file containing: (1) a Python class for each element definition and (2) parsers (which use the Python minidom module) for XML documents that satisfy the Xschema document.
+It generates a file containing: (1) a Python class for each element definition and (2) parsers (which use the Python lxml library) for XML documents that satisfy the Xschema document.
 The class definitions contain:

 - A constructor with initializers for member variables.